soufrafik/soufrafik/README.md

-## 👋 Hi, I’m Soufiane (pronounced Souf-Yen)
+## 👋 Hi, I'm Soufiane (Souf-Yen)

-I’m a **software engineer** and **indie builder** with a **strong product mindset**.
-Over the years, I’ve collaborated with different types of organizations, from small teams to large orgs, delivering scalable and meaningful solutions.
-I love working across the entire stack, from infrastructure to UI, and from idea to launch.
+I'm a software engineer and indie builder who loves taking ideas from concept to launch.
+I work across the full stack and care deeply about building things that actually work for people.

-## 🌱 My Journey
+## 🌱 Background

-Before working full-time in tech, I spent years in restaurants, retail, and customer support — experiences that taught me empathy, communication, and how thoughtful systems can empower people.
+Before tech, I spent years in restaurants, retail, and support roles.
+Those experiences taught me empathy and how good systems can make people's lives easier — something I bring to every project I build.
-That perspective continues to shape how I build and lead software projects today.

-## 🎵 Beyond Code
+## 🎵 Outside Work
-Outside of work, you’ll often find me:

-- 🎶 Making beats or digging through vinyl
+- Making beats and digging through vinyl
-- 📸 Shooting and editing photos
+- Shooting and editing photos

-Creative work helps me stay curious, balanced, and inspired.
+Creative work keeps me curious and balanced.

-## 🤝 Let’s Connect
+## 🤝 Let's Connect

-I’m always open to connecting with other engineers, founders, and indie makers.
-If you want to chat about systems design, product ideas, music or creative tech, I’d love to hear from you.
+Always happy to connect with engineers, founders, and makers.
+If you want to chat about systems, product ideas, music, or creative tech — reach out.